 Food is served from 12pm-2pm.
 We arrived at 12 and the hot food and menu wasn’t out until 12:10pm.
 This was a bit of a shame for everyone that was waiting.
-Hopefully it was just a one off.
+Hopefully, it was just a one-off.
 The food was hot and tasty and we were glad of it as we were all very hungry.
-Jamie had a sandwich box and I was impressed by the quantity of healthy options on offer.
+Jamie had a sandwich box and I was impressed by the number of healthy options on offer.
 Mum and I both had a homemade pasta bake with salad for £5.95.
-Despite our wait I would recommend a visit to the café.
+Despite our wait, I would recommend a visit to the café.

 There are plenty of picnic benches on site if you wish to take one.

 Camping and Caravanning

 They have 27 electric hook up points on their caravanning and camping field.
 They also have 48 non-electric grass pitches.
 Campers will receive a 50% discount on their entry to Sacrewell farm.
 The campsite is closed between November and February.
 Prices are very reasonable and priced per person.
 An adult in high season is just £7.00 a night and £6.00 a night in low season.
 They have a toilet and shower block just for campers and tourers.

 Sacrewell is open 7 days a week, nearly all year round.
 They have summer and winter admission prices.
 An adult in summer is £7.50 without gift aid and £5.40 for a child ages 2-16 years old.
 Under 2’s are free entry.
 An adult in winter is £635 without gift aid and a child 2-16 is £4.55.
 They also have prices for seniors and family tickets.
 A tractor ride in summer is £1.50 per person and £1.00 each in winter.
 Click here for up to date information including opening dates.